Film Development & Scanning at Nice: A Complete Guide 2025

 Cut Negatives

 If you request your negatives to be cut, rolls are cut into strips of six frames and inserted into hole punched plastic archival sleeves designed for long term preservation.
-These sleeves are then stored in a secure, customer specific, archive folder for 1 year.
+These sleeves are then stored in a secure, customer specific, archive folder for one year.
 This method ensures that negatives remain protected and easily accessible should you request them before the storage period ends.

 Uncut Negatives

 Negatives requested to remain uncut are carefully placed into sized plastic long sleeves to protect the entire roll.
-These sleeved rolls are then returned to size-specific boxes and stored in our “uncut rolls” bins, where they will be held for 1 year before being discarded if no retrieval request is made.
+These sleeved rolls are then returned to size-specific boxes and stored in our “uncut rolls” bins, where they will be held for one year before being discarded if no retrieval request is made.
 This storage option allows you to handle cutting and archiving according to your own preferences.

 Shipping Orders

 Negatives marked for shipping are immediately transferred to our shipping bins, which are cycled through weekly to create fast and efficient delivery.
-Our team make sure that all shipping orders are processed in a timely manner, reducing wait times and guaranteeing that your negatives are returned to you as quickly as possible.
+Our team makes sure that all shipping orders are processed in a timely manner, reducing wait times and guaranteeing that your negatives are returned to you as quickly as possible.

 4x6 Print Orders